TangentFoxy/Template.Lapis/ReadMe.md

 # Template.Lapis

 - Users model, bcrypt-backed authentication, reCAPTCHA protection on signup.
-- NGINX conf ready for in-docker use & proxied HTTP requests from within Lapis
+- NGINX conf ready for in-docker use & proxied HTTP requests from within Lapis.
 - Lapis Console, lua-cjson

 Authenticated users are identified by session `id` in their signed cookie.